 |TB in mining||Pre-identified||Completed||1|

-For priority areas with a competitive application process through requests for proposals, any eligible applicant may submit a funding request to the Global Fund.
+For priority areas with a competitive application process through requests for proposals, any eligible applicant could submit a funding request to the Global Fund.

-A core part of each request for proposals will be a terms of reference document outlining the scope of the future grant(s).
-The Global Fund will draft a terms of reference for each priority area.
-The draft will then be subject to consultations.
-External consultations will take place through different engagement modalities.
+A core part of each request for proposals was a terms of reference document outlining the scope of the future grant(s).
+The Global Fund drafted a terms of reference for each priority area.
+The draft was then be subject to consultations.
+External consultations took place through different engagement modalities.
 For more details, contact the respective focal points listed in our guidance note below.
-Numerous terms of reference will be also opened for consultations on our Terms of Reference Open for Consultation page.
+Numerous terms of reference were also opened for consultation on our website.

-Each finalized terms of reference will become an integral part of a request for proposals.
-Applicants will need to address the requirements reflected in the terms of reference while preparing their funding request.
-Requests for proposals are published on our Requests for Proposals page.
+Each finalized terms of reference became an integral part of a request for proposals.
+Applicants needed to address the requirements reflected in the terms of reference while preparing their funding request.
+Requests for proposals were published on our website.

-The expected number of grants for each priority area has been defined and potential applicants are encouraged to work together to prepare a joint submission that fully meets the terms of reference.
+The expected number of grants for each priority area was defined and potential applicants were encouraged to work together to prepare a joint submission that fully meets the terms of reference.